sujanya-hub/SkinAura-Modular-Computer-Vision-System-for-Dermatological-Analysis-Recommendation/README.md

 ---

-## Example Use Cases
+# Example Use Cases

-### Personalized Skincare Assistance
+## Personalized Skincare Assistance

-Generate skincare recommendations based on detected conditions.
+Generate skincare recommendations based on detected skin conditions.

-### Educational Computer Vision Demo
-Demonstrate end-to-end image classification pipelines.

-### AI-Powered Skin Analysis
-Provide confidence-aware dermatological condition predictions.

-### ML Deployment Demonstration
-Showcase modular frontend/backend AI deployment workflows.

 ---

+## Educational Computer Vision Demonstration

+Demonstrates modular image classification and deployment pipelines.

+---

+## AI-Powered Skin Analysis

+Provides confidence-aware dermatological condition predictions.

+---

+## ML Deployment Demonstration

+Showcases frontend/backend deployment of AI systems using FastAPI and Streamlit.

+---

-## Disclaimer
+# Disclaimer

-This project is intended for educational and AI research purposes only.
+This project is intended for educational and research purposes only.

 It is not a medical diagnostic system and should not replace professional dermatological advice.

 ---

-## Developer
+# Developer

-### Sujanya Srinivas
+## Sujanya Srinivas

 AI/ML Engineer focused on:

 - Computer Vision Systems
 - AI Deployment Pipelines
 - Real-Time Inference Systems